marvinO1/hello-app/README.md

   Show properties of jvm

 http://localhost:8080/hello/wd
-  Show some simple information about the durrent working directory
+  Show some simple information about the current working directory

 http://localhost:8080/hello/fast
   Returns within a couple of milliseconds